-- 9.1 The Administering Authority has produced this Funding Strategy Statement having taken an overall view of the level of risk in the investment policy set out in the Statement of Investment Principles and the funding policy set out in this statement. - 9.2 In order to assist in setting the Fund's investment policy, an asset liability study is carried out.
-This study examines the Fund's financial position, the profile of its membership, the nature of its liabilities and includes an analysis of the expected ranges of outcomes from differing investment policies.
-The study is carried out at the Total Fund level, not at the level of each employer.
-The strategic asset allocation benchmark that is derived from the study is, therefore, set in the light of the overall liabilities of the Total Fund. - 9.3 The current strategic asset allocation implemented is based upon a study by the Fund's Former Investment Advisor, Hymans Robertson, based upon the liabilities shown by the 2008 valuation.
-Having considered the outcome of this study, the Committee concluded that a diversified portfolio, of which about 70% is invested in the UK and overseas equities, 18% in bonds and cash and 12% in property, represented a suitable strategic asset allocation benchmark for the Fund.
+- 9.1 The Administering Authority has produced this Funding Strategy Statement having taken an overall view of the level of risk in the investment policy set out in the Statement of Investment Principles and the funding policy set out in this statement. - 9.2 In order to assist in setting the Fund's investment policy, an investment strategy review is carried out.
+This study examines the Fund's current investment strategy's appropriateness in light of the nature of the Fund's liabilities.
+The study is carried out at the total Fund level, not at the level of each employer.
+The strategic asset allocation benchmark adopted is set in reference to the nature of the Fund's liabilities. - 9.3 The current strategic asset allocation implemented is based upon an investment strategy review conducted by the Fund's Investment Advisor, Aon Hewitt, and in reference to the nature of the liabilities as outlined in the Fund's 31 March 2014 actuarial valuation.
+The strategy review concluded that a diversified portfolio, investing across active equities (55%), passive equities (10%), property (12%), bonds (13%) and alternative and opportunistic investments (10%) is a suitable long term strategic asset allocation for the Fund.
 The degree and nature of risks attaching to such a portfolio, when taken in conjunction with the expected returns, were considered by the Committee to be appropriate for the Fund. - 9.4 The Administering Authority will continue to monitor the suitability of the investment policy in the light of the Fund's developing liabilities and finances. - 9.5 The Administering Authority will continue to review the Funding Strategy Statement and the Statement of Investment Principles to ensure that the overall risk profile remains appropriate.
 Such reviews may use asset liability modelling or other analysis techniques.